tomjoht/documentation-theme-jekyll/index.md

 keywords: keyword1, keyword2, keyword3
 last_updated: Month day, year
 summary: "optional summary here"
-sidebar: sidebar name
+sidebar: sidebarname
-permalink: filename
+permalink: filename.html
 ---
 ```

 (You will customize the values for each of these properties, of course.)

 For titles, surrounding the title in quotes is optional, but if you have a colon in the title, you must surround the title with quotation marks.
-If you have a quotation mark within the title, escape it first with a backlash `\`.
+If you have a quotation mark inside the title, escape it first with a backlash `\`.

 Values for `keywords` get populated into the metadata of the page for SEO.

 Values for `tags` must be defined in your \_data/tags.yml list.
 You also need a corresponding tag file inside the tags folder that follows the same pattern as the other tag files shown in the tags folder.
-(Jekyll wont auto-create these tag files.)
+(Jekyll won't auto-create these tag files.)

 If you don't want the mini-TOC to show on a page (such as for the homepage or landing pages), add `toc: false` in the frontmatter.

-The `permalink` value should be the same as your filename but without the file extension.
+The `permalink` value should be the same as your filename and include the ".html" file extension.

 For more detail, see [Pages][mydoc_pages].